plasmodic/ecto/kitchen/doc/source/virtualenv.rst

 .. highlight:: ectosh

-Ecto kitchens maybe installed using a virtualenv.
+Ecto kitchens may be installed using a virtualenv.
 The default location of the virtualenv is ``/opt/ecto/PROJECT_NAME/GITTAG_SHORT``.

 First you should create the virtualenv for the ecto kitchen::